 View limiting device – I keep two different kinds with me at all times for my primary students.
 Once students begin their instrument training, they should get their own.
 Hoods, foggles, etc. come in a variety of styles.
 None are perfect, but I prefer ones that are small and easily packable and allow you to quickly transition from instruments to visual.
 I personally have glasses, so I use a type that clips on to most prescription glasses and flips up and down.
 They work well, but are extremely fragile, so I have a small box that I put them in every time I’m not using them: The other kind that I use slip on and off like glasses and have a clear section at the inner and lower edge where you look through.
 They are available in tints, but I find the clear works best.
 Since you are looking through a lens, you need to protect them from scratches.
 I’ve added a third style to my recommended list (2016) – Viban view limiting device.
 The seems reasonably durable and work ok with glasses and without.
 I used to recommend Jepp Shades, but I have found them too fragile in their recent incarnations.

 Charts – eventually, students need either a tablet and app or a complete paper subscription to charts.
 However, at the beginning we can start with a small number of instrument approach procedures (IAPs) for nearby airports.
-I find that EMT VOR-A, CNO ILS 26R, AJO VOR-A, POC VOR-A, and RAL ILS 9 are convenient and give a good intro to the assortment of approaches available.
+I find that EMT VOR-A, CNO ILS 26R, CNO GPS 26R, AJO VOR-A, POC VOR-A, POC ILS 26L, and RAL ILS 9 are convenient and give a good intro to the assortment of approaches available.
 These can be download in PDF format from a variety of web sites, like AirNav.com .
 The site ChartBundle, allows you to generate an eBook or PDF file of your own selected airports.
-Later in training, I add others like FUL LOC-DME, FUL VOR-A, LGB ILS, TOA ILS 29R, HHR LOC, BUR ILS 8, and VNY ILS 16R
+Later in training, I add others like FUL LOC-DME, FUL VOR-A, LGB ILS, TOA ILS 29R, HHR LOC, BUR ILS 8, and VNY ILS 16R.
+When printing, I tend to print so that the IAP occupies 1/2 of a normal page (if printed double sides, that means 4/page).

 Training Materials – the cheapest route is to download the Instrument Flying Handbook (don’t forget errata) and the Instrument Procedures Handbook for free from the FAA.
 If you prefer paper, they can we purchased for less than $20 each.
 The Jeppesen Instrument Commercial Manual is a great option, but quite a bit more expensive.
-If you prefer a video or app approach to learning, I can recommend the Sporty’s courses on DVD or in app format.
+If you prefer a video or app approach to learning, I can recommend the Sporty’s coursesor in app format.

 For most people, the next rating they pursue after the private pilot certificate is their instrument rating (though it doesn’t have to be).
 I recommend that new private pilots go out and get some experience and enjoyment with the certificate before they start their instrument training.
 One reason is that the Instrument experience requirements mean you must accumulate cross country PIC time.
 Below is a simple summary of the requirements as of 2015.
 Check the current regs for the latest requirements